patst/process-lectures-042020/exercises/delegates/README.md

 After the implementation is done the `de.patst.process.testing.AdditionProcessTest.testSum()` test case is supposed to be successful.
 In order to execute it remove the @Ignore annotation at the testcase.

+### Exercise 2

+Add the moment there is only one test case implemented.
+Create more tests to check the corner cases:

+* what happens if no/ or only one summand is specified
+* what happens if a summand has the wrong data type